MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/admin-install.md

 - Administrator
   - Azure Active Directory - Permissions to create Azure Active Directory Application with [Admin Level Consent](/azure/active-directory/manage-apps/grant-admin-consent).
-  - Power Platform - Environment Administrator to Create Validation, Test and Production environments.
+  - Power Platform - Environment administrator to Create Validation, Test and Production environments.
-  - Azure DevOps - Organization and Project Administrator.
+  - Azure DevOps - Organization and Project administrator.
 - Maker
   - Power Platform - Create Development environment.
   - Azure DevOps - Azure DevOps project user, create solution branch.

 It is assumed that this installation will be run by a single user that has the following rights:

-- Power Platform Global Administrator
+- Power Platform Global administrator

-- DevOps Administrator rights
+- DevOps administrator rights

-- Azure Active directory Administrator rights
+- Azure Active directory administrator rights

 ## Before you start